guisehn/phoenix_typed_hook/README.md

 Write your Phoenix LiveView client hooks using typed classes, with or without TypeScript.

+See autocomplete available in VS Code by using it:

 ![Demo of code editor autocomplete using phoenix_typed_hook](https://github.com/guisehn/phoenix_typed_hook/raw/main/misc/demo.gif)

 ## Reasoning